Breastfeeding Your Baby

 There are many benefits to breastfeeding, both for you and for your baby.
-If you want to breastfeed it's important not to be put off if it's difficult.
+If you want to breastfeed it's important not to be put off, even if you find it difficult at first.

 Can all women breastfeed?